 Sonographers, also known as ultrasound technicians, work one-on-one with patients on the front lines of healthcare and play a critical role in helping to detect and monitor a variety of life-changing medical conditions, such as high-risk pregnancies, cancers, and heart defects.

 Employment opportunities are expected to grow in diagnostic medical sonography as baby boomers continue to age.
-The U.S Bureau of Labor Statistics (BLS) projects notable growth for this career—14% from 2020-2030.
+The U.S Bureau of Labor Statistics (BLS) projects notable growth for this career—15 percent, faster than average, through 2031.

 What Certifications Do You Need to Be a Sonographer?

 Although no state requires sonography certification, getting your certification can be a smart move.
 Certification provides an independent, objective measure of an individual’s expertise and knowledge, particularly in specialty areas such as abdomen, breast, obstetrics and gynecology, and cardiac sonography.
 In fact, most diagnostic imaging workers have at least one certification, according to the BLS.

 Why Get Certified?

 Employers and insurance providers increasingly require sonographers to demonstrate their competence through certification in each specialty area, according to the Society of Diagnostic Medical Sonography.

 That’s a key reason why obtaining a professional certification will help you become more competitive in the job market.
 Most employers prefer to hire sonographers with certification, and many insurance providers will only pay for a diagnostic imaging procedure performed by a certified professional.

 - A certificate is awarded by an educational institution, and signifies that a student has satisfactorily completed a given curriculum.
 Certificate programs can help students prepare for certification exams.